daytonaio/content/articles/20240910_Daytona_Project_Config.md

 ```
 <img src='assets/20240910_Daytona_Project_Config_add.png'/>

-Once saved, you can apply this configuration to multiple workspaces, ensuring that
+Saving this, will apply this configuration to multiple workspaces, ensuring that
 each workspace has the same repository and environment setup.
 To create a new
 workspace with this setup, use: